- Tullin ohjeet

 Certificates

 The goods may be subject to several restrictions and related certificates.
-The certificates will be displayed automatically in the service, and you have to take a stand on every one of them.
+The certificates are displayed automatically in the service based on your earlier choices.
+For each of them, you must either tick the box next to the certificate or not.

-If, for example, you are providing the commodity code 65050030 (peaked caps) in the field “Combined nomenclature code” and your peaked caps are not seal products, select condition code “Y032” – “Other goods than those seal products mentioned in Regulation (EU) 2015/1850 (OJ L 271)” from the alternatives displayed.
+If, for example, you are providing the commodity code for peaked caps in the field “Combined nomenclature code” and your peaked caps are not seal products, select condition code “Y032” – “Other goods than those seal products mentioned in Regulation (EU) 2015/1850 (OJ L 271)” from the alternatives displayed.
 If your peaked caps are seal products, select the appropriate certificate.

 Packages

-In the last column, provide a free-form description of the marks and numbers on packages.
+In the field “Shipping marks”, provide a free-form description of the marks and numbers on packages.
 If the packages are not marked, enter “No markings”.
 If you have entered zero as the number of packages, provide the same package markings as on the goods item for which the total number of packages has been provided.

 Previous documents